 - Why we can say “That’s the guy I helped” (without the “who”) but not “That’s the guy helped me”?

-- What’s this structure: “If I hadn’t been seen leaving the party in Downing Street, I wouldn’t be being asked all these questions by journalists today”?
+- What’s this structure: “If I hadn’t been seen leaving the party in Downing Street, I wouldn’t be being asked all these questions today”?